Tax Dispute Lawyer in Palm Desert

 Owing taxes or facing an audit can be stressful.
 With our team on your side, however, you will have the highest possible chance of reducing what you owe, successfully disputing a tax assessment, and achieving relief from collection actions.

 You have a limited amount of time to act.
-Call (760) 412-5700 or contact us online today for dedicated tax dispute services in Southern California.
+Call (760) 412-5700 or contact us online today for dedicated tax dispute services in Palm Desert.
 We also serve Riverside, San Bernardino, San Diego, Los Angeles, & Orange Counties.

 Able to Handle Complex Cases